 The Fargo Police Department operates within a framework that divides the city into four geographical areas called "districts."
 Under this model, neighborhood-based enforcement personnel in each district assume responsibility for public safety management within their geographic area.
 These officers serve as crime-prevention and law enforcement resources in the communities they serve.

-Each precinct contains smaller geographic areas called beats.
-There are 12 beats total in the city.
-These are the areas that individual patrol officers are assigned responsibility for.
+Each district contains smaller geographic areas called beats.
+There are 13 beats total in the city, and are the areas that individual patrol officers are assigned responsibility for.

 How patrol officers are assigned

 Patrol Officers work 24/7 year round.
 Patrol Officers work on a rotating schedule that includes weekends and holidays, and officers are assigned to one of six shifts:

 - Day Shift

 - Shift A: 07:00-16:00 (7 a.m. to 4 p.m.)